Table of Contents

 2: The calendar has not been changed so as to confuse the days of the week.
 Just as we know that Jesus and His followers observed the same day as Moses, we can be positive that our seventh day is the same day Jesus observed.
 Pope Gregory XIII did make a calendar change in 1582, but it did not interfere with the weekly cycle.
 Pope Gregory changed Friday, October 5, 1582, to be Friday, October 15, 1582.
 Thus, he did not affect the weekly cycle of days what soever.

 3: The Jews have observed the seventh day from the time of Abraham, and they still keep it today.
-An entire nation of people, all around the world, continue to observe a Sabbath they have known for more than 4,000 years.

 E- Jesus and the apostles observed the seventh-day Sabbath.